M1XZG/discord-bot-for-fun/README.md

 - `!ask What is the capital of France?`
   _Bot:_ “The capital of France is Paris.”

+- `!settokenuse on`
+  _Bot:_ "Token usage debugging is now ON."
+  _After each ChatGPT-based command, the bot will append token usage info to its reply._

 ---

 ## Tips & Notes